ChahirSaid/AdminDash/README.md

 ## Screenshots

-Here are some screenshots of AdminDash:
+Here are some screenshots of AdminDash in dark mode:

 #### Screenshot 1